 Our Family at Bayards

-Our head chef Danny (Bogdan Nicoriciu) joined Bayards Cove Inn four years ago and brings with him a flair for using the freshest ingredients, raised, grazed or grown locally or fished from the Devon coastline to create the most sumptuous dishes.
+Our head chef Danny (Bogdan Nicoriciu) joined Bayards Cove Inn in 2015 and brings with him a flair for using the freshest ingredients, raised, grazed or grown locally or fished from the Devon coastline to create the most sumptuous dishes.

 With a growing trend for veganism, Danny’s menu’s offer a strong nod to ethical fine dining, with adventurous dishes often included on the daily specials board.
 Fresh fish, landed daily in Dartmouth are also a speciality, while meat makes its presence known, whether that’s a steak, bathed in a peppercorn sauce, a Bayard burger or lamb kofta.